grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

   .AtNight(...)
 ```

-First, `DependingOnTimeOfDay` is a class:
+so, let's decipher it.
+First, `DependingOnTimeOfDay`.
+This is just a class:

 ```csharp
 public class DependingOnTimeOfDay